 Dave “Furf” Furfaro is an Instructor in Medicine at Harvard Medical School and an attending physician in Pulmonary and Critical Care at Beth Israel Deaconess Medical Center.
 He received his undergraduate degree in chemistry from Duke University, and after college was served in AmeriCorps working in HIV Services at Ryan Chelsea-Clinton Community Health Center in NYC.
 He completed his internal medicine residency at Johns Hopkins and subsequently was an Assistant Chief of Service.
 He completed his fellowship in pulmonary and critical care at Columbia University.
 His clinical focus is on Pulmonary Hypertension and ECMO, and he does clinical research on COVID-19 ARDS.

-Luke Hedrick is an internal medicine resident at Beth Israel Deaconess Medical Center in Boston, Massachusetts.
+Luke Hedrick is a first-year Pulmonary and Critical Care fellow at Emory.
 Originally from Charlotte, North Carolina, he graduated from Georgetown University with a degree in Neurobiology and Spanish before attending the Wake Forest School of Medicine.
+He completed his internal medicine residency at BIDMC.
 He is interested in pulmonary and critical care medicine, and in medical education.

-Tess Litchman is a second-year internal medicine resident at Beth Israel Deaconess Medical Center.
+Tess Litchman is a first-year Pulmonary and Critical Care fellow at Brigham and Women’s Hospital.
 She received her undergraduate degree from Wesleyan University in Middletown, CT where she studied neuroscience and internal relations.
-She attended medical school at the Yale School of Medicine in New Haven, CT.
-She is currently completing her internal medicine residency at BIDMC.
+She attended medical school at the Yale School of Medicine in New Haven, CT, and completed her internal medicine residency at BIDMC.
 She is interested in medical education and pulmonary and critical care medicine.

-Nicholas Ghionni is a third-year pulmonary and critical care fellow from MedStar Washington Hospital Center.
+Nicholas Ghionni is a first-year attending with the MedStar Baltimore Hospital system where he works as a Critical Care Intensivist as well as provides inpatient general pulmonary consultation.
 He completed his Internal Medicine residency at Mercy Catholic Medical Center in PA serving as Chief Internal Medicine resident.
-Specific interests include mechanical ventilation, POCUS, and medical education.
+He completed his Pulmonary and Critical Care fellowship at MedStar Washington Hospital Center where he also served as Chief Fellow his final year.
+His specific interests include mechanical ventilation, POCUS, and medical education.

 Leonid “Leon” Mirson is a Pulmonary and Critical Care Fellow at the University of Pennsylvania.
 He was an internal medicine resident at the Johns Hopkins Hospital Osler Medical Residency.
 He received his undergraduate degree from the University of Pittsburgh where he studied biomedical engineering and received his medical degree from the University of Pittsburgh School of Medicine.